 The minimum preparation time required to succeed in case interviews is probably around 30 hours.
 However, if you don't prepare thoughtfully, it may take much longer.
 So take notes, be strategic, and keep practicing!

 6.5 Show you are 'smart, nice, driven'

 When EY-Parthenon is looking to hire, they have a motto they use to identify the ideal candidate.
 This motto is "smart, nice, driven".

 You can guess the overarching idea.
 People within EY-Parthenon are proud of the company's culture, and want their new hires to mesh with this description.
 From an outside perspective, I think there are two things worth learning from this.

 First, whereas all consultancies place value on being smart and driven, Parthenon elevates the way their people treat others.
 Here's why this is interesting.
 If you're drawn to the challenge of a consulting career, but also want some of the relational benefits of a small-firm culture, then EY-Parthenon might be a great fit for you.

 Second, during the interview process, you are likely to encounter this motto.
 Just by knowing this in advance, you can take steps that will really set you apart from other candidates.
 Targeting your cover letter to highlight situations in which you embodied these qualities is a great start.
 You can also be strategic about including these ideas in your interview answers and conversations with recruiters.

-If you would like to fast track your case interview preparation and maximise your chances of getting an offer at EY come and train with us.
+If you’d like to fast-track your preparation and maximise your chances of getting an offer at EY-Parthenon, come and train with us.
 More than 80% of the candidates training with our case interview programmes end up getting an offer at their target firm.
 We know this because we give half of their money back to people who don't.